Azure/aad-pod-identity/README.md

 ## Role Assignment

 Your cluster will need the correct role assignment configuration to perform Azure-related operations such as assigning and un-assigning the identity on the underlying VM/VMSS.
-You can run the following commands to help you set up the apprioapate role assignments for your cluster identity before deploying aad-pod-identity (assuming you are running an AKS cluster):
+You can run the following commands to help you set up the appropriate role assignments for your cluster identity before deploying aad-pod-identity (assuming you are running an AKS cluster):

 ```bash
 export SUBSCRIPTION_ID="<SubscriptionID>"